roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  Did I want to suck cock?
 After briefly considering it, I was confident I didn't.
 The thought had been placed in my head by Ashley and thoughts, even ones you don't agree with, take awhile to fade.

  I grabbed the disks and headed out.
 I noticed movement in the bathroom, assumedly Eric, and decided to let him have what little dignity he had left by ignoring it and heading out.
-Report_Story #7